Pebble Beach, California: Golf

 Pebble Beach has seven 18-hole golf courses, and one 9-hole course.
 Pebble Beach Golf Links, The Links at Spanish Bay, Spyglass Hill and Peter Hay Golf Course are owned by Pebble Beach Company and are all public courses.
 Poppy Hills is also a public course.
 Private courses located at Pebble Beach are Cypress Point Club and the private Monterey Peninsula Country Club's two courses, the Dunes Course and the Shore Course.
 Pebble Beach Company also owns Del Monte Golf Course a few miles away in Monterey, which is the oldest continuously operating course in the Western United States.

 Several of these courses are widely celebrated, especially Pebble Beach Golf Links.
 Designed by Jack Neville and Douglas Grant, it is the most famous course in the Western United States, and along with Augusta National remains one of only two courses to have ever beaten Pine Valley Golf Club to top spot in Golf Digest's biennial list of America's 100 greatest courses.
 Pebble Beach Golf Links was the site of the US Open in 1972, 1982, 1992, 2000, 2010 and 2019.
 The course is set to host the tournament again in 2027.
+It will host the 2023 U.S. Women's Open tournament for the first time, July 6-9.

 The AT&T Pebble Beach National Pro-Am (formerly known as the Crosby Clambake) is held on three of the courses here annually in February.
 The tournament began in 1937 at Rancho Santa Fe near San Diego, where it was last played in 1942.
 After World War II, it moved to Pebble Beach in 1947, and has continued annually since.

 The Pebble Beach golf resort partnered with IBM in 2017 to use the artificial intelligence Watson as a live concierge embedded in a mobile app.
 Watson was used to guide visitors around the resort.